Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Speaker Bio

-Becky Walters is the Law & Paralegal Studies and Criminal Justice Program Coordinator and tenured Legal Studies Professor, at ABA-approved South Suburban College in South Holland, Illinois.
-She also currently serves as a Special Assistant State’s Attorney in Cook County assigned to the Criminal Appeals Division.
+Becky Walters is the Law & Paralegal Studies and Criminal Justice Program Coordinator and tenured Legal Studies Professor at ABA-approved South Suburban College in South Holland, Illinois.
+She also serves as a Special Assistant State's Attorney in Cook County assigned to the Criminal Appeals Division.
 She received her Bachelor of Arts from the University of Illinois at Urbana-Champaign and her Juris Doctorate from DePaul University College of Law.
 She earned her Master Online Teaching Certificate from the University of Illinois Springfield in 2023.
-Walters served as a Cook County Assistant State’s Attorney for nearly 12 years.
-As an ASA assigned to the Alternative Prosecution and Sentencing Unit, Walters led a team of ASAs screening Chicago felony cases for all the Cook County Problem-Solving Courts and Deferred Prosecution Programs.
-She was awarded first place in the 2020 AAfPE National Teaching Competition and awarded Outstanding Faculty Member of the Year by South Suburban College in 2021.
-In her free time, she drives her kids to golf and dance practices.
+Walters served as a Cook County Assistant State's Attorney for nearly 12 years.
+As an ASA assigned to the Alternative Prosecution and Sentencing Unit, she led a team screening Chicago felony cases for all the Cook County Problem-Solving Courts and Deferred Prosecution Programs.
+She was awarded first place in the 2020 AAfPE National Teaching Competition and named Outstanding Faculty Member of the Year by South Suburban College in 2021.

 Jamie Ackley is the Manager of Instructional Design at South Suburban College since 2021.
-With over two decades of experience in instructional design, specifically in online course design, Jamie has held instructional design roles at other institutions including Columbia College Chicago, Roosevelt University, University of Chicago and Joliet Junior College.
+With over two decades of experience in instructional design, Jamie has held roles at Columbia College Chicago, Roosevelt University, the University of Chicago, and Joliet Junior College.
 Additionally, Jamie is a peer reviewer for Quality Matters, having reviewed several online courses for other colleges to ensure Quality Matters standards are met.

 3:15 – 3:30 PM